• Skip to primary navigation

 One interesting way to incorporate prunes into recipes is to blend them into a puree.
 This version blends prunes with apple cider and spices.

-Spiced Prune Puree can be used in all kinds of recipes.
+Use Spiced Prune Puree in all kinds of recipes.
 In this Spiced Prune Coffee Cake it serves as the filling.

 California is an ideal habitat for growing prunes, with its lush valleys and nutrient rich soils fed by ancient rivers and endless sunshine.